PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Assignment.md

 sort: 15
 ---

-# Introduction to Machine Learning
+# Final Assignment: Machine Learning Analysis

-## Assignment: Data Analysis
+## Pre-requisites

 By the time we start exploring machine learning you should have:
 1. created a research questions based on the problem statement;